Multilingual vs Crosslingual Retrieval of Fact-Checked Claims: A Tale of Two Approaches: Dataset

 \section{Dataset}

-To perform our experiments, we extract a subset of the MultiClaim v2 dataset.\footnote{MultiClaim v2 is an updated version of the original MultiClaim dataset ~\cite{pikuliak-etal-2023-multilingual} and is available at: \url{https://doi.org/10.5281/zenodo.15413169}} The dataset is composed of pairs of \textit{posts} and \textit{fact-checked claims}, which can be in different languages, provided that each post is linked to at least one claim (see Figure \ref{fig:examples}).
-It is constructed by extracting claims from fact-checking articles obtained through Google Fact-Check Explorer API or via custom scrapers and links to posts from the \texttt{ClaimReview} schema\footnote{\url{https://www.claimreviewproject.com/}} provided directly by the fact-checkers in the articles.
-Additional pairs are created through fact-checking labels on the Meta platforms (Facebook and Instagram).
-We work only with posts' text (i.e., omitting text extracted from OCRed images as it is too noisy) in their original languages.
-We include only languages represented with at least 180 posts and keep only the fact-checked claims that have at least one paired post.
+To perform our experiments, we extract a subset of the MultiClaim v2 dataset.\footnote{MultiClaim v2 is an updated version of the original MultiClaim dataset~\cite{pikuliak-etal-2023-multilingual} and is available at: \url{https://doi.org/10.5281/zenodo.15413169}} MultiClaim v2 dataset is composed of pairs of \textit{posts} and \textit{fact-checked claims}, which can be in different languages, provided that each post is linked to at least one claim (see Figure \ref{fig:examples}).
+It is constructed by extracting claims from fact-checking articles obtained through the Google Fact-Check Explorer API or via custom scrapers and links to posts from the \texttt{ClaimReview} schema,\footnote{\url{https://www.claimreviewproject.com/}} provided directly by the fact-checkers in the articles.
+Additional pairs are created through fact-checking labels on the Meta platforms (i.e., Facebook and Instagram).

+To curate a subset of data for multilingual and crosslingual PFCR, we work only with posts' text (i.e., omitting text extracted from OCRed images as it is often noisy) in their original languages.
+We include only languages originally represented with at least 200 posts and keep only fact-checked claims that have at least one paired post.\footnote{This leads to a cut-off of 180 posts after additional filtering to ensure non-overlapping fact-checks in the data splits.}

 Next, we split posts, fact-checked claims, and pairs into training, development, and test sets stratified by language by withholding 10\% of the data for development and 10\% for testing.
 We also ensure that no fact-checked claim appears in more than one split (i.e., not only posts are split, but also the search spaces differ across the splits to prevent data contamination and to have a less biased estimate of the true retrieval performance).
 The data distribution is shown in Table~\ref{tab:dataset_summary}.
 For the full list of supported languages and their distribution across posts and fact-checks, see Table~\ref{tab:data_lang_combinations} in Appendix~\ref{sec:appendix:dataset}.